-Typically, Health and Energy collect 26 collocated atmospheric water vapor samples each year for tritium (H-3) analysis, 13 samples each from the 300 Water Intake and Battelle Complex locations.
-For 2014 however, only six collocated samples were collected from the 300 Water Intake site.
+Typically, Health and Energy collect 24 collocated atmospheric water vapor samples each year for tritium (H-3) analysis.
+Twelve samples are collected monthly from each of the 300 Water Intake and Battelle Complex locations.
+For 2015 however, only three collocated samples were collected from the 300 Water Intake site.
 Technical difficulties with the air samplers, along with site access issues, prevented collection of the full set of samples.
+Because most of Health's data has not been reported, an analysis of the agreement between Health and Energy has not been conducted.

-Health and Energy tritium (H-3) concentrations are in poor agreement.
-Figure 3.1.9 shows the data at the 300 Water Intake, while Figure 3.1.10 shows the scatter plot of historical data from all sites.
+Historically, the agreement between Health and Energy tritium concentrations is poor.
+Figure 3.1.8 shows the scatter plot of historical data from all sites.
 As can be seen in the figures, Energy typically reports concentrations higher than those reported by Health.
-The discrepancies are not understood at this time, and are under investigation.